 Dr. Propst explains that the best candidates for tubal surgery have common attributes.

-- Women who still have enough length in the tubes to successfully reattach
+- Enough length in the tubes to successfully reattach

 When you fall into the categories above, your expected success rate is between 60-80 percent.
 A post-operative report and your health history and fertility workup will give Dr. Propst the data he needs to make a recommendation.

-Contact Texas Fertility Center to reserve a new patient consultation to discuss a tubal reversal.
+Contact Texas Fertility Center to reserve a new patient consultation to discuss pregnancy after tubal reversal.
 The surgery, a mini laparotomy or robotic assisted laparoscopy, can effectively restore fertility.